-According to the law of diminishing marginal returns, increasing a factor of production does not always lead to higher marginal productivity.
+According to the law of diminishing marginal returns, increasing a factor of production does not always lead to increased marginal productivity.
 The point of diminishing returns can be identified by taking the second derivative of the production function.

 - The point of diminishing returns refers to the optimal level of capacity, which is the inflection point of a return or production function.

 - The law of diminishing returns states that beyond the optimal level of capacity, every additional unit of production factor will result in a smaller increase in output while keeping the other production factors constant.

 - The point of diminishing returns appears where the marginal return (or output) is maximized and can be identified by taking the second derivative of the return (or output) function.

 In a production process, as a production factor increases, the amount of total output increases, but will reach an optimal output level before it begins to decrease or diminish.
 Production factors include inputs such as labor, machine hours, and raw materials.

 Assuming a constant level of other production factors, every additional unit of a production factor leads to a greater increase in total output (marginal output) initially.
 After reaching a certain optimal production level, every additional unit of the production factor will result in a smaller increase in total output with a diminishing marginal output, as the efficiency is limited by the other production factors.

 Assuming the production factor considered in the diagram above is labor, the labor force increases from L1 to L2 by the same units as from L2 to L3.
 Yet, the increase in total output units from Y1 to Y2 is much higher than the increase from Y2 to Y3.
 Without increasing other production factors, the marginal return will eventually decrease to zero, which means the total output cannot be increased anymore by merely putting extra laborers into the production line.